Neats29/neats29.github.io/source/_posts/self-compassion.md

 While men self-identify as having significantly [higher levels of self-compassion](https://self-compassion.org/wp-content/uploads/2018/12/Yarnell2018.pdf), they are [less likely to seek help](https://self-compassion.org/wp-content/uploads/2017/01/Wasylkiw2016.pdf) for mental health concerns, leading them to suffer in silence.

 Overall, [self-awareness](/self-awareness) is one of the best tools.
-In the case of needless apologising, I’ve found the mere act of continually noticing the behaviour in myself and others, has made me less apologetic.
+In the case of apologising needlessly, I’ve found the mere act of continually noticing the behaviour in myself and others, has made me less apologetic.

 <h1 style="font-size: 1.6em;">How to Develop Self-Compassion</h1>